 Whether you’ve had a coach before or this is your first executive coach, the best way to see who’s right for you is to personally experience their coaching.
 The coach your best friend recommended may or may not be right for you.

 When you’ve narrowed down your list to 3 possible coaches, organise an introductory session with each of them.
+These are usually complimentary.
 A good coach will be equally effective in person, over the phone or via online video.

 Identify a real and specific challenge you are facing and ask each coach to help you resolve that challenge.
 This is a great way to compare how comfortable you feel, different coaching techniques and the solutions they help you create.